Skip to main content

 • Auto-imported std/prelude (no manual imports for comparisons)

-Copy the full prompt from prompts/v0.3.8.md and include it in your AI agent's system prompt or context.
+Include the prompt output in your AI agent's system prompt or context.
+You can also browse prompts on the website.

 Step 3: Test AI Code Generation